Cartoon Cartoons: History

 In 2001, the network received Time Squad and Grim & Evil.
 In 2002, Codename: Kids Next Door became a full series after being chosen in the previous year's Big Pick Weekend.
 In 2003, Grim & Evil was split into The Grim Adventures of Billy & Mandy and Evil Con Carne; they were the last original series to officially carry the Cartoon Cartoon branding before it was discontinued.

 The Cartoon Cartoons were intended to appeal to a wider audience than the average Saturday-morning cartoon.
 Linda Simensky, vice president of original animation, reminded adults and teenage girls that the cartoons could appeal to them as well.
 Kevin Sandler's article on them claimed that these cartoons were both less "bawdy" than their counterparts at Comedy Central and less "socially responsible" than their counterparts at Nickelodeon.
 Sandler pointed to the whimsical rebelliousness, high rate of exaggeration and self-consciousness of the overall output which each individual series managed.

 In October 2003, the live-action Fridays premiered on the network as a replacement for Cartoon Cartoon Fridays.
 The Cartoon Cartoons bumpers (that appeared before and after episodes of its original series) were dropped after the network's CN City rebrand on June 14, 2004.
 In November 2004, the block Cartoon Cartoons: The Top 5 was renamed to simply The Top 5.
-Cartoon Network still kept the Cartoon Cartoons name around in various forms applying to their older series (such as for The Cartoon Cartoon Show from 2005 to 2008), but since newer shows such as Foster's Home for Imaginary Friends, Camp Lazlo, and Ben 10 were stylistically different from previous shows, the moniker was not applied to them.
+Cartoon Network still kept the Cartoon Cartoons name around in various forms applying to their older series (such as for The Cartoon Cartoon Show from 2005 to 2008), but since newer shows such as Foster's Home for Imaginary Friends and Camp Lazlo were stylistically different from previous shows, the moniker was not applied to them.

-In Asia and Latin America, the moniker continued to be used until 2007 with series like Foster's Home for Imaginary Friends, Hi Hi Puffy AmiYumi, Camp Lazlo, and My Gym Partner's a Monkey.